-- 7.1 The reported item is to be taken to the Cabinet with a view to the Cabinet Member for Economic Development making a formal decision to adopt the Guide as policy.
-The draft version of the Guide had previously been presented to GEDCCC for approval of the now completed public consultation. - 7.2 The proposed decision would provide delegated authority to the Director of Growth and Communities for two areas; - i.) to sign off any subsequent reviews/updates and changes to approaches to contribution calculation methodologies on behalf of the County Council other than for when either a contribution rate is required to be increased beyond inflation or the introduction of a new contribution request. - ii.) to take appropriate actions including, but not limited to, KCC entering into legal agreements, legal charges and negotiation of contributions for planning applications of proven viability concern, as necessary to implement this decision.
+- 7.1 The reported item has been considered by Members of the Growth, Economic Development and Communities Cabinet Committee and Cabinet. - 7.2 The proposed decision would provide delegated authority to the Director of Growth and Communities for two areas; - i.) to sign off any subsequent reviews/updates and changes to approaches to contribution calculation methodologies on behalf of the County Council other than for when either a contribution rate is required to be increased beyond inflation or the introduction of a new contribution request. - ii.) to take appropriate actions including, but not limited to, KCC entering into legal agreements, legal charges and negotiation of contributions for planning applications of proven viability concern, as necessary to implement this decision.